Risk Management College

 - Design effective chapter sanctions using a prevention-focused strategic planning model.

-Additionally, the Alcohol Skills Training Program facilitated by Dr. Jason Kilmer will be offered the day following the College on Thursday, June 28th.
+Additionally, the Alcohol Skills Training Program facilitated by Dr. Jason Kilmer was offered the day following the College on Thursday, June 28th.
 ASTP, developed by Alan Marlatt, utilizes motivational interviewing strategies (a non-judgmental, non-confrontational approach used to prompt thinking about or commitment to changing behavior) for use with groups and attempts to elicit personally relevant reasons for changing drinking.
 The program focuses on strategies and skills for drinking in a less dangerous or less risky way for those who make the choice to drink.
 In this workshop, an extension of the ASTP for use in the Greek System will be described, and participants will learn about program components and will gain practice with motivational interviewing strategies.